 - The brand name of the grease shown in the Table 5-10 is the grease put in at shipping. - The lubrication interval is a cumulative value of the operation at the maximum speed.
-If the operation has been suspended, or if the designated speed is slow, the lubrication time can be lengthened in proportion. - •Depending on the robot operation state, the lubrication interval will fluctuate, so determine the time according to the state so that the grease does not run out. - · By the maintenance forecast function of RT ToolBox3 (option) computes the guide of the lubrication hours put together with the customer's operation status. - The numbers in Table 5-10 correspond to the supply positions in Fig. 5-27. - \Because excessive lubrication leads to the grease leak, avoid it.
+If the operation has been suspended, or if the designated speed is slow, the lubrication time can be lengthened in proportion. - •Depending on the robot operation state, the lubrication interval will fluctuate, so determine the time according to the state so that the grease does not run out. - · The maintenance forecast function of RT ToolBox3 (option) estimates the lubrication interval depending on the operating conditions. - The numbers in Table 5-10 correspond to the supply positions in Fig. 5-27. - Because excessive lubrication leads to the grease leak, avoid it.
 And the number of times of lubrication limits to 3 times.
 The maintenance after it needs the overhaul work which replaces internal grease.
 Contact the dealer.